 Tanja Virtanen, b.
 1977, CBO, Food Restaurants, rest of Finland

 Direct and controlling interest 200 shares

 Paul Meli, b.
-1977, Product Line Director, Nightclubs and other entertainment
+1977, CBO, Nightclubs and Pubs&Entertainment, rest of Finland

 Direct and controlling interest 181,670 shares